What we will do about your complaint of Anti-Social Behaviour

-We need to build a profile of the incidents taking place.
-In order to do this we need you to give us as much description as possible, such as where it is happening, who is involved, times and dates etc.
+We will need to build a profile of the incidents taking place.
+In order to do this we need you to give us as much description as possible, such as where it is happening, who is involved, times, dates, and you can also include your own photographic evidence to support your case.

-We will also take witness statements, which can then be used in court.
-You may be given an Anti-social incident diary [154kb] or Booklet to log all the incidents that you are experiencing.
-Again this can be used in court.
-If you need more pages please contact us for a booklet.
+We will take witness statements, which can be used in court.
+You may be given an anti social behaviour diary to log all the incidents that you are experiencing and again, this can be used in court.

-Please note that whilst we cannot take action on the following issues we would be able to offer advice and guidance;
+Please note that we cannot take action on the following issues.

 What you can do